Chakras.

 change in your lifetime.
 It grounds us in the physical world.

-Spleen: Located just beneath the navel, and
+ORANGE Spleen: Located just beneath the navel, and

 related to our sexual and reproductive capacity.